• Skip to primary navigation

 • Royal Street: The French Quarter is full of shops.
 Many are super cheesy and full of touristy junk though.
 For better luck, head down beautiful Royal Street, where you’ll find everything from antiques to art to cute boutiques.

 • Magazine Street: Head to Magazine Street for unique shops selling home decor, clothes, antiques, gifts, and so much more!
-Take the #11 bus or the St. Charles Streetcar to get there from the French Quarter.
+Take the #11 bus (more convenient) or the St. Charles Streetcar (you'll have to walk a few blocks) to get there from the French Quarter.

 • French Market: A visit to NOLA isn’t complete with a stroll through the French Market.
 It stretches for six blocks along the edge of the French Quarter, and you’ll find everything from candy to souvenirs to clothes, as well as daily flea and farmers markets.